Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

 Suppose, first, that no point of $N$ is within $c$ of the edge of $S_n$, and that the two far squares are at horizontal distance at least $c/10$.
-Then consider the left most far square.
+Then consider the left-most far square.
 All squares which are to the left of this and with distance to this square less than $(c-2)$ must be close and thus in $N$.
-Similarly with the right most far square.
-Also at least $(c-2)$ squares (in fact nearly $2(c-2)$) in each of at least $c/10$ columns between the orginal two far squares must be in $N$.
-This is a total of about $\pi (c-2)^2 + (c-2)c/10>U$ which is a contradiction (provided we chose $c$ reasonably large).
+Similarly with the right-most far square.
+Also at least $(c-2)$ squares [in fact nearly $2(c-2)$] in each of at least $c/10$ columns between the original two far squares must be in $N$.
+This is a total of about $\pi(c-2)^2 + (c-2)c/10>U$ which is a contradiction (provided we chose $c$ reasonably large).

-If there is a point of $N$ within $c$ of the boundary then the above argument gives more than $U/2$ non-full squares.
+If there is a point of $N$ within $c$ of the boundary, then the above argument gives more than $U/2$ nonfull squares.
 Indeed, either it gives half of each part of the above construction, or it gives all of one end and all the side parts.
-This contradicts the second part of our assumption about the size of non-full components.
+This contradicts the second part of our assumption about the size of nonfull components.

 We do not need to consider a component near two sides: it cannot be large enough to be near two sides.
-It also cannot go across a corner, since no square within distance $Uc$ of a corner is non-full. \end{proof} This result can also be deduced from a result of Penrose as we do in the next section.
-We have the following instant corollary. \begin{corollary} The graph $\widehat G$ restricted to the far squares is complete. \qedsymbol \end{corollary}
+It also cannot go across a corner, since no square within distance $Uc$ of a corner is nonfull. \end{pf}